Civ13/civ13-wiki/wiki/Rules.md

 #### German

-  - no grey hair
+  - No grey hair
   - keep hair short
   - facial hair short, no beards beyond something like a goatee
   - skin color must be between 30-45

 #### Russian

-  - no grey hair
+  - No grey hair
   - Keep hair shorter side, no long hair beyond the shoulders
   - Facial hair can be beards, but no big beards (No dwarf beards etc.)
   - skin color must be between 30-45